'Obamacare' survives: Supreme Court dismisses big challenge - WTMJ

 Chief Justice John Roberts said during arguments in November that it seemed the law’s foes were asking the court to do work best left to the political branches of government.

-The court’s decision preserves benefits that became part of the fabric of the nation’s health care system.
+The court’s decision preserves benefits that have become part of the fabric of the nation’s health care system.

-Polls show that the 2010 health care law grew in popularity as it endured the heaviest assault.
+Polls show that the law has grown in popularity as it has endured the heaviest assault.
 In December 2016, just before Obama left office and Trump swept in calling the ACA a “disaster,” 46% of Americans had an unfavorable view of the law, while 43% approved, according to the Kaiser Family Foundation tracking poll.
-Those ratings flipped and by February of this year 54% had a favorable view, while disapproval had fallen to 39% in the same ongoing poll.
+Those ratings flipped, and by February of this year 54% had a favorable view, while disapproval had fallen to 39% in the same ongoing poll.

 Because of the ACA, most privately insured women receive birth control free of charge.
 It’s considered a preventive benefit covered at no additional cost to the patient.
 So are routine screenings for cancer and other conditions.